Redesigning the Residency Match List with AI

 Getting some help with wireframes was a quick and easy way to combat empty canvas syndrome.

 Starting from scratch is always harder for me than editing or improving an existing design.
-After defining the basic concepts the rank list needed to have (a reorderable list, a clear save button, and key status indicators) and curating my own inspiration deck, Claude was able to give me a good starting place.
+After defining the basic concepts the rank list needed to have (a reorderable list, a clear save button, and key status indicators) and curating my own inspiration deck, Claude and ChatGPT were able to give me a good starting place.

 Starting from scratch is always harder for me than editing or improving an existing design.
-After defining the basic concepts the rank list needed to have (a reorderable list, a clear save button, and key status indicators) and curating my own inspiration deck, Claude was able to give me a good starting place.
+After defining the basic concepts the rank list needed to have (a reorderable list, a clear save button, and key status indicators) and curating my own inspiration deck, Claude and ChatGPT were able to give me a good starting place.

 The Solution